-The Remote Procedure Call, often abbreviated as RPC, is a network-based protocol that facilitates communication between various Windows processes through inter-process communication technology.
-RPC enables processes to efficiently share Windows-based resources within the same network.
-It operates as a request-response protocol and can be structured using a Client-Server communication model.
+Remote Procedure Call, better known with its short form RPC, is a network-based protocol that connects different Windows processes through the inter-process communication technology.
+The benefit of RPC is that the processes can share the Windows based resources within the same network more effectively.
+It can be considered as a request-response protocol, that can be structured using a Client-Server communication model.

-The RPC protocol enhances the ability of clients to securely connect with email servers.
-The following versions of Exchange Server and Outlook favor the use of RPC connections.
+The clients gain the ability to connect with the email server more securely through the RPC protocol.
+The following versions of Exchange Server and Outlook prefer the RPC connection.

 • Microsoft Outlook version 2007